Recursion relations for 5-point conformal blocks: Recursion relations in the weight-shifting operator formalism

 The coefficients in \Eq{13 rel} are built from products of the various $6j$ symbols.
 In particular, we have

 while in \Eq{35 rel}, the respective coefficients are given by

 where $\De_{ij} \equiv \De_i-\De_j$.

 The explicit form of the coefficients in \Eq{13 coeffs} can be found in Appendix~\ref{app:B}.
-When used in succession, the two recursion relations \Eq{13 rel} and \Eq{35 rel} enable us to construct the 5-point blocks for general symmetric traceless tensor exchange in the comb channel.
-These may be regarded as two independent results.
+When used in conjunction, the two recursion relations \Eq{13 rel} and \Eq{35 rel} enable us to construct the 5-point blocks for general symmetric traceless tensor exchange in the comb channel, with the exception of the block $G_{(\ell, \ell; 0, 0)}^{(n_{IJ}+1)}=G_{(\ell, \ell; 0, 0)}^{(\ell)}$, where $\ell=\ell'$ and $n_{IJ}=\ell-1$.
+This special case will be treated separately below.
+The relations \Eq{13 rel} and \Eq{35 rel} may be regarded as two independent results.
 One re-expresses a given block for $[\De, \ell]$, $[\De', \ell']$ exchange in terms of a linear combination of $(\ell, \ell')$, $(\ell-1, \ell')$, and $(\ell-2, \ell')$ blocks with $\ell'$ held fixed, and the other does the same for spin-$\ell'$, with $\ell$ held fixed.

 Note that the contributions on the right-hand side of the relations \Eq{13 rel} and \Eq{35 rel} all feature terms involving lower spins with the exception of the ones labeled by the coefficients $s_{n_{IJ}+1}$ and $s^\prime_{n_{IJ}+1}$.
 The latter terms carry the same spins $(\ell, \ell')$ as the conformal block we are after.
 However, at the same time, they exhibit a larger value of the 3-point structure index, namely $n_{IJ} + 1$.
-Closer inspection reveals that these coefficients in fact vanish when $n_{IJ}$ takes on its maximal value, which is either $\ell$ or $\ell'$.
-It follows that we may therefore generate the various block structures by starting from the seed value $n_{IJ} = \text{min}(\ell, \ell')$ and iterating down to $n_{IJ} = 0$.
-Thus, these two recursion relations can be exploited in conjunction to recursively generate 5-point conformal blocks with arbitrary values of $\ell$ and $\ell'$, starting from the seeds $\ell = \ell' = 0$.
+Closer inspection reveals that the coefficients of these blocks in fact vanish when $n_{IJ}$ takes on a particular maximum value and are nonzero otherwise.
+To be precise, this is $\max(n_{IJ})=\ell'$ for \Eq{13 rel} and $\max(n_{IJ})=\ell$ for \Eq{35 rel}.